Learn how to play Ain’t No Sunshine on one acoustic guitar!

 Am7 might sound like a complicated chord to play, but all you do is remove your ring finger and let the open G string ring.

-The root is found on the second string in a normal Dm shape, for Dm7 you move this down two frets and replace it with a b7, we now have a Dm7 chord.
+The root is found on the second string in a normal Dm shape, for Dm7 you move this down two frets and replace it with a b7.

 To get the full lesson on the chords, the finger style patterns and full TAB, sign up to Spy Tunes Beginner Guitar Course.

 Ain’t No Sunshine is the most difficult of the Beginner Acoustic Songs and therefore the last one covered in the course.